Industrial music: Related genres

-Post-Industrial
+Post-industrial

-Post-Industrial is a subgenre of industrial music that originally emerged in the early 1980s, as a catch-all for several industrial music inspired styles, subgenres and fusions that followed the disbanding of Throbbing Gristle.
+Post-industrial is a subgenre and era of industrial music that originally emerged in the early 1980s, as a catch-all for several industrial music inspired styles, subgenres and fusions that followed the disbanding of Throbbing Gristle.
 While the original industrial sound was rooted in avant-garde and experimental music, post-industrial offered more accessible, commercial and diverse offshoots, with the incorporation of traditional pop songwriting, and influences from a variety of genres, which later led to the mainstreaming of several popular acts during the 1990s.
-Artists incorporated influences from new wave, rock, pop, heavy metal, hip hop, jazz, funk, disco, reggae, ambient music, folk music, post-punk, EDM, and new age music.
+Artists incorporated influences from new wave, rock, pop, heavy metal, hip-hop, jazz, funk, disco, reggae, ambient music, folk music, post-punk, EDM, and new-age music.

 Chicago record label Wax Trax!
 Records was prominent in the widespread attention industrial music later received.
 The label was started by Jim Nash and Dannie Flesher, and became a central hub for the emerging industrial rock genre during the late 1980s to early 1990s.
 Wax Trax! released albums by artists such as Front 242, Front Line Assembly, KMFDM, and Sister Machine Gun.
 Another prominent label was Canada's Nettwerk which signed Skinny Puppy.
-Notable post-industrial styles included dark ambient, power noise, industrial rock, neofolk, electro-industrial, EBM, industrial hip hop, industrial metal, industrial pop, martial industrial, and futurepop.
+Notable post-industrial styles included dark ambient, power noise, industrial rock, neofolk, electro-industrial, EBM, industrial hip-hop, industrial metal, industrial pop, new beat, martial industrial, and futurepop.